defold/tutorial-colorslide/README.md

 ## The level selection screen

-Now you have built the setup required to load any at any moment so it is time to construct an interface to the level loading.
+Now you have built the setup required to load any level at any moment so it is time to construct an interface to the level loading.

 Create a new GUI file and call it "level_select.gui".